jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: To make it have a longer life span.

 A: Yeah, that's what he thought.
 But I said, you know, what happens is if you freeze it, you destroy the acidophilus bacteria.
-So all you have is the [unintelligible] and bulgaricus to digest the fats and the proteins.
+So all you have is the  calcoaceticus and bulgaricus to digest the fats and the proteins.
 Then nothing sweet is digested.
 So you have this bitter milk.

 Q: The Amish milk is good.